KaviHShah/Intro-to-Python/index.md

 ## Overview

-This course is designed to equip all members of the Part III Systems Biology cohort at the University of Cambridge with a foundational understanding of Python, which will be utilized in various subsequent sections of the program.
+This course is designed to equip all members of the Part III Systems Biology cohort at the University of Cambridge with a foundational understanding of Python, which will be utilised in various subsequent sections of the programme.
 While no prior knowledge of Python is required, a basic familiarity with coding is assumed.
 Additionally, this course may serve as a valuable introduction for those interested in learning Python for data science, particularly for those working with biological data.

 ::: {.callout-tip}
-### Learning Objectives
+### Aims

 - Introduce participants to the core features of Python, emphasising its strengths and limitations in data science applications.
 - Provide a comprehensive overview of Python syntax, data types, and operators.